 Khodynka Park, Moscow (Russia), 2014

-- Client: JSC 'INTECO' / Moscow architecture and Urban Planning
+Clients: JSC 'INTECO' / Moscow Architecture and Urban Planning

 The Khodynka Park project enhances and reshapes a central area in Moscow’s urban fabric, formerly occupied by an airport.
 The ringed landscape connects the residential area with an existing part of the park.
 Green spaces are intended as multifunctional public spaces to service thousands of families who live in proximity to the park.
 The necklace of trees and flower carpets create a comfortable, sensory and pleasant atmosphere in the boulevard.